yudin-s/see-on-github/README.md

-# see-on-github
+# see-on-github Vue.js NPM Package

-Components adds button "Watch on Github" at down of page
+Improve your portfolio websites by this simple component!